EricThomson/git_learn/readme.md

 Now, whenever you have finished working on your local machine and are ready for your results to show up at github, just enter that same command from step 3 and your work will be pushed to github!

 # Use it for a while
 There, you've done it.
 Go check out your repository at github.
 Share it.
 Write that code!
 Frankly, the above is 99% of what I do with my little one-person projects.
-When it comes to working with larger projects, then things will get a little more complicated: you will need to learn about things like cloning repositories, forks, branches, and pull requests.
+When it comes to working with larger projects, then things will get a little more complicated: you will need to learn about things like forks, branches, and pull requests.
 But for now, I would just focus on the above until you need to branch out.

+Note if you need to clone a repository, just go to it at github, click on the green 'clone or download' icon, copy the url, and in a directory you have set up for the repo, type in `git clone <url>` where the url is the one you just copied.
+Now you have a local version of the repo.

 # Good resources
 Once you have messed around for a bit with the above, or need to expand into pull requests and such, the following are great resources to get started: